genoni-studio/nextjs-tailwind-4/README.md

 Some use cases:

 1. Disable categories of classes we don't want available, like `bg-red-500`.
 2. Reassign categories to use design system values.
+For example, so developers could reference the design system's sizing scale of `sm`, `md`, etc.

 ```diff
 - <div class="mb-4">box</div>